martinkearn/Content/CaseStudies/2017-02-14-CaaP-MacMillan.md

 Entities

--   **Cancer Type**: the type of cancer that the user wants information about.
+-   **CancerType**: the type of cancer that the user wants information about.
     For example, ‘Breast Cancer’, ‘Brain cancer’

--   **Treatment**: the types of treatment the user wants information about.
+-   **TreatmentType**: the types of treatment the user wants information about.
 For example, ‘surgery’, ‘radiotherapy’, ‘chemotherapy’.
 See
     <http://www.macmillan.org.uk/information-and-support/treating/index.html#162757>

--   **Symptoms**: the symptoms users may want to explore

--   **Support Type**: the type of support the user wants information about.
+-   **SupportType**: the type of support the user wants information about.
 For
     example: financial support, emotional support

+-   **PABC**: the person affected by cancer in relation to the user.
+For example 'mom', 'dad', 'sister'

 ### Q&A Maker